AcuGIS/quartzmap-web-client/README.md

 ## Install

 Requirements:
-Ubuntu 24
+- Ubuntu 24
-2 GB RAM (4 GB RAM if installinf Demo Data)
+- 2 GB RAM (4 GB RAM if installing Demo Data)
-15 GB Disk
+- 15 GB Disk

 Be sure to set the hostname prior to installation if you plan to provision SSL using certbot.